BatoolZehraai/e-commerce-clothing-website/README.md

 # e-commerce-clothing-website
-clothing and different category website
+clothing and different category website. based on html css and javascript.